 - Offering parents a forum to communicate about their children's individual learning needs

 - Providing educational testing and monitoring accommodations

-- Offering dedicated educational support and advocacy with parents, teachers, and standardized testing agencies
+- Offering dedicated educational support and advocacy with parents and teachers

-- Referring families to private tutors as needed
+- Referring families to independent service providers as needed

 Elisa Gensberg, M.S.O.T., OTR/L, C/NDT, SIPT certified, earned her MS in occupational therapy from the University of Puget Sound and has extensive experience providing pediatric-based occupational therapy in a wide-range of settings including in schools, homes, and clinics.
 Elisa embraces a child and family friendly, developmental approach to treatment.
 She holds certifications in Pediatric Neuro-Developmental Treatment (NDT) and Sensory Integration Praxis Test (SIPT).
 She has advanced training and experience working with children with difficulties with self-regulation, poor executive functioning and organizational skills, fine motor delays, handwriting difficulty, feeding delays, autism spectrum, and developmental delays.
 Elisa loves working with teams and families to best support each child.
 She has recently returned to Monterey and she is so excited to be back home.